sparksuite/simplemde-markdown-editor/README.md

   - **bold**: Can be set to `**` or `__`.
 Defaults to `**`.
   - **code**: Can be set to  ```` ``` ```` or `~~~`.
 Defaults to ```` ``` ````.
   - **italic**: Can be set to `*` or `_`.
 Defaults to `*`.
-- **element**: The DOM element for the text area to use.
-Defaults to the first text area on the page.
+- **element**: The DOM element for the TextArea to use.
+Defaults to the first TextArea on the page.
 - **forceSync**: If set to `true`, force text changes made in EasyMDE to be immediately stored in original text area.
 Defaults to `false`.
 - **hideIcons**: An array of icon names to hide.
 Can be used to hide specific icons shown by default without completely customizing the toolbar.
 - **indentWithTabs**: If set to `false`, indent using spaces instead of tabs.
 Defaults to `true`.